p-argento/uni/DM Classification.md

 General practice ->  *$K=sqrt(N)$* where N is the number of samples in the training set.

 *How to determine the class*
+Majority Voting
-Take the majority vote of class labels among the k-nearest-neighours.
-Use the weight factor $w=1/d^2$ to weight the vote according to distance.
+-> take the majority vote of class labels among the k-nearest-neighours Distance-weighted Voting (to reduce the impact of k) -> use the weight factor $w=1/d^2$ to weight the vote according to the euclidean distance.
-Use the Euclidean distance.

 *Dimensionality issues*
 High dimensional data (curse of dimensionality) -> normalize vectors to unit length.